 I took note that the next few months would not give me any sort of peace.
-After the first arena, I would need to watch the kidnapped and train them.
-This year the boss wanted to let everyone view the slaughter fest of the final kidnapped.
+This year the boss wanted to let everyone view the slaughter fest of the final Kidnapped.
 Anyone who gave us their target would get a special invite after the first arena.
 It was going to be entertaining to say the least.

 Once we finally got to our destination it was dark and the sun had long since passed.
 Jack parked the car next to an old abandoned house.
 This house wasn't the greatest thing to look at with its broken door and windows.
 That was the point.
 It stood two stories tall with wood that had changed into a dark grey as time passed.

 Shingles from the roof were missing and either laid on the ground beside it or disappeared in the wind.
 Darkness filled each open space to reveal its abandoned state.
-Spiders and rats most certainly filled the small cervices in-between the walls and floor.
+Spiders and rats most certainly filled the small crevices in-between the walls and floor.
 You're probably wondering why the hell we would meet here.
-My first time I wonder the same thing.
+My first time I wondered the same thing.

 Below this old piece of shit house was something so monstrous and wonderful all at once.
 A maze of prison chambers and the arena were beneath the ground.
 We would likely not see the sky again for days.
 After the many years of practice, I was used to it.
 This was only one of the many locations.
 Each had their own unique arena trait to differentiate them all.